 Taking the time to provide such information will not delay law enforcement response.
 Complete information may allow them to handle the matter more effectively.

-The UALR emergency alert system will be activated that will include initial instructions.
+The UA Little Rock Emergency Alert System will be activated that will include initial instructions.

 If firearms are involved, move away from windows, close and lock or barricade the door, and sit against the wall away from the armed suspect.
 Wait for confirmation that the danger is over before leaving the locked room.